EvgeniiZorin/Dashboard_MCU_films/README.md

-# Marvel Cinematic Universe (MCU) movies dashboard
+# Dashboard of superhero movie franchises profitability - MCU and DC

-This is an online dashboard which investigates the budget and box office of movies in the MCU, by year and director.
+This is an online dashboard which investigates the profitability of movies in the biggest superhero movie franchises - MCU and DC.
+Profitability is assessed by the following criteria:
+- Budget, box office;
+- Ratio of the two;

-The project can be accessed via the following link: [vzem.pythonanywhere.com](http://vzem.pythonanywhere.com/)
+The project can be viewed via the following link: [vzem.pythonanywhere.com](http://vzem.pythonanywhere.com/)

 _**Please note**: for the best experience view on your PC.
 If you would like to view it on mobile, please switch to the 'Desktop Mode'._

+## Data Collection

+Data was scraped from wikipedia and other resources by using Pandas.

+The protocol for data collection and cleaning can be seen in `Data_proc.ipynb`.

 ## Requirements